-Entry Format: The campus (if applicable), program or activity for which a consultant is being used, the name of the consultant, a description of and justification for the services provided, and the total cost of those services.
+Entry Format: The campus (if applicable), the name of the consultant, a description of and justification for the services provided, and the total cost of those services.

-11.8.5 Schedule E: Subgrants and Subcontracts.
+11.8.5 Schedule E: Sub-grants and Subcontracts.
 Schedule E shall identify grants and contracts with other entities to carry out a portion of the Applicant's responsibility under the Perkins Leadership Grant.